Locations

 Designated smoking areas must be observed, and cigarettes must always be extinguished in butt cans.
 When production ID passes are issued, every crew member must wear the pass while on location.

-Problem Locations
+Challenging Locations

-There are some locations that pose substantial problems for student filmmaking – primarily due to lack of budget.
+Budget constraints make some types of locations more difficult to find than others.
 As you are writing your script, you should be aware that it is going to be difficult and/or expensive for you to find some types of locations.
-Some of these are:
+Below are some examples:

-• Businesses (Restaurants, Bars, Grocery Stores, Etc.)
+- Businesses (Restaurants, Bars, Grocery Stores, Etc.)

-Always a tough one.
+Always a tough one. - OFFICES

-If it’s a working office, no one is going to want a film shoot interrupting their normal business activity.
+If it’s a working office, no one is going to want a film shoot interrupting their normal business activity. - Churches

 The following is a list of standing sets.
 Many of these sets will work out a deal for student filmmakers.